heptarch/heptarch.github.io/drafts/will.md

 <div style="background-color: #212433 ; padding: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">
-**CFW hypothesis.** It is computationally hard to determine when small (neuronal-scale) interventions will influence a decision in a brain.
+<b>CFW hypothesis.</b> It is computationally hard to determine when small (neuronal-scale) interventions will influence a decision in a brain.
 </div>

 By "computationally hard", I mean "infeasible for simulators", which probably translates to $\textsf{NP}$-hard for a suitable discretization of the problem.
 To be clear, I have no idea if this is true.
 But I would like it to be true so that, on the off chance we live in a simulation, we are immune to certain types of manipulation.